-- 1 implemented stay-at-home initiatives for all but critical staff and put into place social distancing measures; - 1 actively screening and monitoring employees and contractors that come on to our facilities including 14-day quarantines and onsite medical supervision in accordance with government guidelines; - 2 engaged in regular company-wide COVID-19 updates to motivate and retain our employees and keep them informed of key developments; - 1 implemented cost cutting measures with vendors; - 1 implemented sharing certain costs, such as shipping vessels, helicopter, and personnel with other operators in the region; - D reduced director compensation by 25%, executive compensation by 20% and certain non-executive employee compensation by an average rate of 8%; and - 2 ceased or deferred discretionary capital spending.
+- 1 implemented stay-at-home initiatives for all but critical staff and put into place social distancing measures; - notively screening and monitoring employees and contractors that come on to our facilities including testing and quarantines with onsite medical supervision; - engaged in regular company-wide COVID-19 updates to keep employees informed of key developments; - (b) implemented cost cutting measures with vendors; - (9) implemented sharing certain costs, such as shipping vessels, helicopter, and personnel with other operators in the region; - (b) temporarily reduced director, executive and certain non-executive employee compensation and - 2 ceased or deferred discretionary capital spending.

 We expect to continue to take proactive steps to manage any disruption in our business caused by COVID-19 and to protect the health and safety of our employees.
 However, the health and safety measures we and our vendors have taken have resulted in us incurring higher costs.
-As a result of these factors and the conditions described above, we currently expect 2020 to be one of the most uncertain and disruptive years that the industry has ever seen.
+As a result of these factors and the conditions described above, we currently expect 2020 may be one of the most uncertain and disruptive years that the industry has ever seen.
 Accordingly, the results presented herein are not necessarily indicative of future operating results, and our results in future quarters this year may not be comparable to the same quarters in prior years.